Automattic/jetpack/readme.txt

 **Bug fixes**

+* Copy Post: ensure categories can be copied properly on sites using an old database schema.
 * Donations / Payments: fix link to WordPress.com on sites where WordPress is installed in a subdirectory.
 * Synchronization: ensure theme information is correctly synchronized with WordPress.com.
 * WordPress.com REST API: improve messaging when uploading a media file via the API fails.